aiidanm/climbing-project/README.md

-# Getting Started with Create React App
+# Aims

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project aims to create a collabrative climbing centre webapp allowing users to add climbs themselves along with info

 ## Available Scripts